Existence of Bulk Vortices in Superconductors with Strong Magnetic Fields: Two scale vortex construction

 We fix $b\in(0,1)$ and a minimizing configuration $(\Psi_*,\Ab_*)_{b,\varepsilon}$ of the GL function $\cE_{b,\varepsilon}$.
 Our aim is to construct vortex balls in the square $Q_{\ell}(\xv_0)$ and to estimate the sum of their degrees.
 In fact, we prove the following \begin{theorem} There exist constants \( b_0, \varepsilon_0 > 0 \) such that for all \( 0 < b \leq b_0 \) and \( 0 < \varepsilon < \varepsilon_0 \), the following holds: \begin{enumerate}[\rm a)] \item {\rm(existence)} the domain \( Q_\ell(\xv_0) \) contains disjoint vortex balls $\lf(B(\mathbf a_i,\varrho_i)\ri)_{i\in\mathcal I}$ with positive degrees $ d_i > 0 $; \item {\rm(degrees)} let \( \mathfrak{D}_0 := \sum_{i \in \mathcal{I}} d_i \) and assume that \( \ell^2 \in 2\pi b^{-1}\varepsilon^2 \mathbb{N} \), then, as \( \varepsilon \to 0^+ \),

-where the estimate holds uniformly in \( b \in [b_1, b_0] \), for all $b_1\in(0,b_0)$. \end{enumerate} \end{theorem} Let us highlight that the constants $b_0$ and $\varepsilon_0$ are independent of $\ell$ and $\xv_0$.
+where $r_0(b)$ is introduced in \eqref{eq:def-r0}, and the estimate holds uniformly in \( b \in [b_1, b_0] \), for all $b_1\in(0,b_0)$. \end{enumerate} \end{theorem} Let us highlight that the constants $b_0$ and $\varepsilon_0$ are independent of $\ell$ and $\xv_0$.
 The rest of the section is devoted to the proof of \cref{thm:vortex-balls}.